MATCH REPORT: Scunthorpe United 3-3 Solihull Moors

 Recent Posts

-Solihull sit 11th in the National League and have only won one of their last five games.
-Scunthorpe currently sit 5th in the League , but have not won any of their last five fixtures.
-Andy’s Bet Club’s football analyst will break down Scunthorpe’s recent clash with York to see what the statistics indicate about how they might set up against Solihull.
-Scunthorpe United vs York City
+Solihull will be looking to build on their latest 4-1 victory when they travel to Southend.
+Solihull currently sit 13th in the National League and have picked up seven points in their last five.
+Southend sit 7th, looking to secure a play-off spot and are on a good run of form, winning their last three games.
+Andy’s Bet Club’s football analyst will break down Southend’s recent clash with Sutton to see what the statistics suggest about how they might set up against Solihull.

 Show More